StackVista/stackstate-docs/develop/developer-guides/monitors/monitor-stj-file-format.md

 {% endtab %}
 {% tab title="Add a script to `ScriptFunctionBody`" %}

+**StackState self-hosted only**

-Update the monitor function example shown on the page [monitor functions](/develop/developer-guides/custom-functions/monitor-functions.md#upload-to-stackstate) using the external tool [yq \(github.com\)](https://github.com/mikefarah/yq) to get a more friendly formatting:
+Update a monitor function using the external tool [yq \(github.com\)](https://github.com/mikefarah/yq) to get a more friendly formatting:

+This uses the example monitor function shown on the page [monitor functions](/develop/developer-guides/custom-functions/monitor-functions.md#upload-to-stackstate "StackState Self-Hosted only")

 ```text
 yq -P ./monitorFunction.stj > monitorFunction.yaml